AhmedLP/AhmedLP.github.io/README.md

 - Strong understanding of data structures and experience with relational and NoSql databases.
 - Highly skilled in building and integrating with APIs and NetCore.

-📑 Check out my resume <a href="https://ahmedlp.github.io/AHMED LOURO PROVEDO-CV-ENGLISH.pdf">here</a>
+📑 Check out my resume <a href="https://ahmedlp.github.io/AHMED LOURO PROVEDO-CV-ENGLISH-2025.pdf">here</a>
+📑 Puede revisar mi cv <a href="https://ahmedlp.github.io/AHMED LOURO PROVEDO-CV-SPANISH-2025.pdf">here</a>

 **How to reach me:**